mafintosh/mirror-folder/README.md

 #### `progress.destory()`

+Stop mirroring files.
 If using watch mode, close the file watcher.

 ## License